furixturi/k8s-mastery/note.md

   ```sh
   $ kubectl port-forward sa-frontend 8888:80
   ```
+  note: this is not how we expose the frontend properly, deploy and use a load balancer service.
 ## create `service` - load balancer
 ### frontend load balancer
 - use labels as selectors in the manifest yaml